rvben/yamlbase/README.md

        ROW_NUMBER() OVER (ORDER BY created_at) as row_num,
        RANK() OVER (PARTITION BY department ORDER BY salary DESC) as dept_rank FROM users;

+-- Common Table Expressions (CTEs)
+WITH active_users AS (
+    SELECT * FROM users WHERE is_active = true
+),
+user_orders AS (
+    SELECT u.*, o.total_amount
+    FROM active_users u
+    INNER JOIN orders o ON u.id = o.user_id
+)
+SELECT * FROM user_orders WHERE total_amount > 100;

+-- CTE with CROSS JOIN for date range filtering
+WITH DateRange AS (
+    SELECT '2025-01-01' AS start_date, '2025-01-31' AS end_date
+),
+FilteredOrders AS (
+    SELECT o.*
+    FROM orders o
+    CROSS JOIN DateRange d
+    WHERE o.order_date BETWEEN d.start_date AND d.end_date
+)
+SELECT COUNT(*) FROM FilteredOrders;

+-- Multiple CTEs with UNION ALL
+WITH NewCustomers AS (
+    SELECT customer_id, 'new' as type FROM customers WHERE created_at >= '2025-01-01'
+),
+VipCustomers AS (
+    SELECT customer_id, 'vip' as type FROM customers WHERE total_purchases > 10000
+)
+SELECT * FROM NewCustomers
+UNION ALL
+SELECT * FROM VipCustomers;
 ```

 ### Not Yet Supported